skynet-guide/docs/docs/help/faq.md

   <b>Missing or Extra Spaces</b>: Make sure there are no leading or trailing spaces and there is exactly one space between the words.
 Like this: "word1 word2 word3 ... word27 word28 word29"
   </li>
   <li>
   <b>Wrong words</b>: Seed is composed only from english words.
 Check them carefully.
-If you are unable to spot the mistake, <a href="https://wallet.siacentral.com/">Sia Central Lite Wallet</a> is not just a good alternative to Sia-UI, but it can also quickly help you fix such wrong words because it tells you exactly which one is invalid.
+If you are unable to spot the mistake, <a target="_blank" rel="noopener noreferrer" href="ps://wallet.siacentral.com/">Sia Central Lite Wallet</a> is not just a good alternative to Sia-UI, but it can also quickly help you fix such wrong words because it tells you exactly which one is invalid.
   </li>
   <li>
-  <b>Missing words</b>: If you are missing 1 word (didn't test it with more), there is around 50 000 of combinations it needs to check and you can use these instructions to brute force it using <a href="https://support.sia.tech/your-sia-wallet/wallet-troubleshooting/find-or-fix-your-seed">siac</a>.
+  <b>Missing words</b>: If you are missing 1 word (didn't test it with more), there is around 50 000 of combinations it needs to check and you can use these instructions to brute force it using <a target="_blank" rel="noopener noreferrer" href="ps://support.sia.tech/your-sia-wallet/wallet-troubleshooting/find-or-fix-your-seed">siac</a>.
   </li>
 </details>